19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) to surrender his approved annuity,

-if the member and the related person or persons, as the case may be, agree to the creation of a charge on the immovable property owned by them to secure the payment to the Board of the minimum sum for any of the purposes mentioned in subsection (6C).
+if the member and the related person or persons, as the case may be, agree to the creation of a charge on the immovable property owned by them to secure the payment to the Board of the minimum sum.

 [18/2009 wef 01/09/2009]

 [39/2000]

+[Act 23 of 2012 wef 01/01/2013]

-(10) Where a member or his spouse or both of them jointly own any immovable property sold by an approved developer, by a Housing Authority or by a lessee of a Housing Authority, the Board may permit the member —
+(10) Where a member or his spouse or both of them jointly own any immovable property sold by an approved developer, by a Housing Authority or by a lessee of a Housing Authority, the Board may, on an application made before 1st January 2013, permit the member —

 (a) to withdraw the amount referred to in subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or